 Everything we’ve learnt about hospitality – and truly delighting a guest – over the years has been lovingly poured into making Sea Monkey as indulgent and restful a place as it possibly can be.

-Your team at Sea Monkey is headed up by Maureen, our trusted Seychelloise manageress.
-Alongside her is Elfrad, a very experienced and highly skilled local chef who can lend his hand to all types of cuisine and prepare whatever you fancy to eat.
+Your team at Sea Monkey is headed up by our trusted Seychelloise Manager.
+Alongside her is a very experienced and highly skilled local cook who can lend her hand to all types of cuisine and prepare whatever you fancy to eat.

 The team is completed by Naresh and Shiva, the Nepalese houseboys, who live on site and are available around the clock to guarantee the constant smooth running of the place.